Scientific Name

 Light: Crassula plants prefer full sun to partial shade.
 However, intense afternoon sun during the hottest summer periods can burn plant leaves.
 Most Crassulas can be grown indoors if given enough light.

-Soil: They are not particular about soil pH, but Crassulas require very porous soil with excellent drainage.
+Soil: They are not particular about soil pH, but Crassulas require very porous, well-drained soil.

 Hardiness: Crassula 'Buddha's Temple' can withstand temperatures from 25°F to 50°F (-3.9°C to 10°C) and is USDA hardiness zones 9b to 11b.

-Watering: These plants have typical watering needs for succulents.
-Avoid overwatering by using the "soak and dry" method: soak the soil with water, slowly drain it, and let it dry out before watering again.
+Watering: These plants have typical succulent watering needs.
+Avoid overwatering by using the "soak and dry" method: soak the soil, let it drain slowly, and let it dry out before watering again.
 Reduce watering in winter.

 Fertilizing: Crassulas will benefit from a small amount of organic fertilizer in mid-spring when they start actively growing.